plugsy/core/docs/connectors.md

 # Connectors

-Planel support various connectors, more connectors can be requested through the issue type.
+Plugsy support various connectors, more connectors can be requested through the issue type.

 ## Docker